Nannies In London – Are you looking for a London nanny?

-All our nannies are interviewed in person and go through a thorough vetting system.
-They are all required to apply for an enhanced disclosure through the Disclosure and Barring Service (DBS), formerly CRB, on registration with us.
+A valid Enhanced DBS police check through the Disclosure and Barring Service (DBS), formerly CRB.
 This is the highest level of access and not only provides us with information regarding criminal records they may have but also includes a check on local police records.
 This helps employers and organisations make informed decisions when recruiting, particularly when it comes to hiring a nanny.

 Safety A Priority

-We also make sure all our nannies in London hold an up date paediatric first aid certificate.
+We also make sure all our nannies in London hold an up-to-date Paediatric First Aid certificate.
 If it is older than three years we will ask that they renew their certificate by attending an approved first aid course.

 Nannies normally work approx 10-12hrours a day, Mon-Fri, but this does vary.
-Their salary ranges from approx £300 net per week to £550 depending on experience, duties involved and region.
-Holiday entitlement is usually 4 weeks per year.
+Their salary ranges from approx £700 net per week to £1,200 depending on their experience and the nature of the role.

 A nanny will look after your child/children in your home either while you are at work or alongside you, depending on whether it is a sole charge or shared care role.

-Duties include the organisation of the childrens belongings, preparing and feeding nutritious meals, organising play dates and going on outings, facilitating play activities and age appropriate education.
-The nanny is expected to leave the home how they found it and are not expected to do heavy duty house work or cook family meals unless this is agreed before the position is accepted.
+The nanny is expected to leave the home how they found it and are not expected to do heavy-duty housework or cook family meals unless this is agreed before the position is accepted.

 Due to the often demanding nature of a Nannies role, it is important that they have time to sit down and have a break.
 If it is not possible to do this during nap time then it is acceptable for a nanny to organise ‘quiet time’ with the children by reading or engaging them in a calm, quiet task for 20 minutes while she has a cup of tea.